 How do I come up with my next business idea?

 After shutting down your failed company, you’ll be free to pursue your next business idea – and the sky is the limit.
 How you choose to proceed next depends upon what it is you’d like to achieve with your next company, and will inherently be guided largely by your experiences in running your previous business.

 So, before you get ahead of yourself, you’ll need to sit down and assess what went wrong with your business.
-Develop a list of what worked, what didn’t work and try to connect the dots by asking why those particular aspects of your business failed or found some degree of success.
+Develop a list of what worked, and what didn’t work, and try to connect the dots by asking why those particular aspects of your business failed or found some degree of success.
 In turn, you’ll be able to paint a fairly good picture of the sort of things you’d like to replicate in the future – versus the things you know you’ll need to change moving forward.

 If you’re not quite sure what you’d like to do next, one of the first things you can do to try and start brainstorming is to ask yourself what the next big thing is going to be.
 Some of the biggest start-ups are often based on ideas that are ahead of the curve and forward-thinking – and so it’s worth sitting down to develop a list of industries that interest you more than others.
 Learn more about trends within that industry or existing market gaps you think you could fill.

 In addition, your next business should also attempt to fill a niche.
 Once you’ve had a think about the sort of industry space you’d like your new company to operate in, conduct some background research on the successful companies already operating in that space.
 Find out what it is they’re offering to customers – and more important still, figure out what it is they’re not offering.
 Those areas could be perfect places for you to step in with a new business proposition.